chintown/PyCharmer/README.md

 **Plan flow** could be treat as a Directed Acyclical Graph (DAG).
 Most time, you can design it just in tree.
 However, you can also consider graph with certain constraints/conditions to create a plan with fault-tolerance (e.g. retrying to allocate a Hadoop job).

-**Parameters** is the soul, or *context*, of the flow body.
-It represents in input and output of jobs (one output may be the input of following job).
-It can be got from files, codes or even runtime evaluations.
+**Parameters** are the soul, or *context*, of the flow body.
+They represent in input and output of jobs (one output may be the input of following job).
+They can be got from files, codes or even runtime evaluations.
 Parameters should be defined with scopes (e.g. shared between group of jobs or shared in whole process).

 **Logging** helps you to understand what happens based on the flow with give *context* (e.g. input). it's a built-in functionality for every logic unit.
 It provides hierarchical format for displaying the output of plan.